The Ladybird (film)

 The Ladybird is a 1927 American silent crime film directed by Walter Lang and starring Betty Compson.
 It was produced by the B movie studio Chadwick Pictures.
 A print is housed in the Library of Congress collection.

+Plot

+The film follows the activities of a gang called 'The Ladybirds' -- criminals who prey upon the rich and famous of New Orleans.

+During Mardi Gras, a society girl called Diane Wyman gets a job dancing at a local cabaret and unwittingly becomes entangled with the Ladybirds plots.